Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 When passed to or returned from a proc where the array type is indicated, array literals can be untyped like .[1, 2, 3, 4, 5], otherwise they have to be typed.

 ## 18.2.
 For loop over arrays
 Looping over an array while processing each item is made extremely easy with a for-loop, which works for all kinds of arrays.
 From line (11) we see that we still have the `it` variable, which takes in the value of the item in each iteration.
 But now we have also the `ìt_index` variable, which gives for each item its index position in the array, starting from 0 like in all C-like languages.
-See § 18.3, ??  for more examples.
+See § 18.3.1 and 18.6  for more examples.

 ## 18.3.
 Static arrays
 See _18.2_static_arrays.jai_: